icampus-wildau/ros-i2c/README.md

 - Transmit byte arrays (up to 30 bytes)

 Future work:
-- scanning for connected slaves
+- scanning for connected peripherals
-- receiving data from slaves
+- receiving data from peripherals

 # Compatibility

-The ROS I²C package is designed and tested to work well with ROS 2 (Humble) on a Raspberry Pi 4.
+The ROS I²C package is designed and tested to work well with ROS 2 (Humble) on a Raspberry Pi 4 (Model B).
 However, it should be compatible with any platform supported by both ROS 2 and the [smbus2](https://github.com/kplindegaard/smbus2) Python library.

 # Contents of this Repository